 Call 616-888-3710 or book online today.
 Your heart may be quiet—but that doesn’t mean it isn’t worth listening to.

-Todd Chassee, MD, FACEP, is Medical Director for RightCare Clinic and Vice President of Clinical Services at Emergency Care Specialists
+Todd Chassee, MD, FACEP, is Medical Director for RightCare Clinic and Vice President of Clinical Services at Emergency Care Specialists.

 This educational content is for informational purposes only and does not replace professional medical advice.
 Always consult your physician or a qualified health provider with medical questions.
 If you could have a medical emergency, call your doctor, 911, or go to the nearest emergency room immediately.
 RightCare Clinic does not endorse specific tests, physicians, products, procedures, or opinions.
 This content does not establish a physician-patient relationship.